charliecalvert/CloudNotes/Assignments/Prog270Final2016.md

 Put class work in one folder (walkingmap, etc.).
 Put your theme on another folder.

+- How Light Works (This was an exercise created exploring the facets light.)
+- Basic Markdown Exercises
+- Mapping Exercises
+- Image Camera

 Put together a front page that points at each of these folders and explains what is in them.

 ## Network Page